sbroenne/azureretailprices-exporter/README.md

 A **thin wrapper** that simply retrieves the results from the REST API, supports *API response pagination* and converts the results into csv files.

-Includes functionality to convert this into a flattened prices list (prices rows -> prices columns) and an Excel/PowerQuery sample.
+Includes functionality to convert this into a flattened prices list (converting prices rows into prices columns) and an Excel/PowerQuery sample.

 It assumes that you are familiar with the actual [Azure API](https://docs.microsoft.com/en-us/rest/api/cost-management/retail-prices/azure-retail-prices) (e.g. setting filter parameters).